-The Larch Valley hike is the most famous larch tree hike in Lake Louise.
+The Larch Valley hike is the most famous larch tree hike in Banff National Park.
 It’s a bit of an effort to climb from Moraine Lake up the lower slopes of Mount Temple to get to Larch Valley, but the payoff is worth it, no matter the time of year.

-Don’t think you should only hike to Larch Valley in September.
-In the spring and summer, you’ll love the views of the incredible mountains surrounding Moraine Lake as you walk through the pleasant larch forest.
+Don’t think you should only hike to Larch Valley in September as it is one of the best hikes in Moraine Lake, no matter the season.
+In the spring and summer, you’ll love the views of the incredible mountains of the Valley of the Ten Peaks surrounding Moraine Lake as you walk through the pleasant larch forest.

-We hiked Larch Valley in early September and again on September 21st, so you’ll find some of our pictures still show green larch trees.
+We have hiked Larch Valley many times, capturing the various stages of the larch trees turning golden in September.
+As a result, some of our pictures still show green larch trees.

 Trailhead: Larch Valley Trailhead

 What You’ll Find in This Article on Larch Valley Hike in Banff: